fishcus/KAP-manual/en/integration/tableau.en.md

 ### Method 1: Quick Sync Up Model by Using TDS Import/Export Function

-After modeling and creating cube, user can export tableau model definition file.
+After modeling and creating cube, you can export cube definition as Tableau model definition file in Kyligence Enterprise and import it in Tableau.
+Please follow the steps below:

-The following detail steps required :

 1. Export Tableau Data source(TDS) file from Kyligence Enterprise